 When it comes to retirement savings, it might feel like it’s “too late” after you turn 50.
 However, if you’re still working, the government lets you contribute a bigger percentage of your paycheck to a 401k or IRA.
 In 2020, the limit for younger workers is $19,500, while workers over 50 can contribute up to $26,000 to a 401k.
 For an IRA or HSA (Healthcare Savings Account), people over 50 can contribute an extra $1,000 each year.
 These additional tax-free investments equal more potential earnings to you.

 You shouldn’t have to pay to be able to use your own money, right?
 Unfortunately, over the last decade, we’ve seen a rise in bank fees for common services, like not logging into your account or withdrawing your funds frequently enough.
-Fortunately, many institutions offer financial perks for seniors, like free checking.
-SouthEast Bank’s Thrive Checking1 offers the following benefits for Tennesseans over 60:
+Fortunately, many institutions offer financial perks for seniors, like free checking or mortgage loans geared to applicants over 60.
+Visit your local branch to learn more about what SouthEast Bank can offer you.

 Senior Discounts